Confuzion

-Confuzion is a puzzle game developed and published by Incentive Software for the ZX Spectrum, Commodore 64, BBC Micro, and Acorn Electron.
+Confuzion is a 1985 puzzle video game developed and published by Incentive Software for the ZX Spectrum, Commodore 64, BBC Micro, and Acorn Electron.
 The object is to guide a spark along a fuse wire.
 It is similar to the 1982 arcade game Loco-Motion.
 Confuzion was written by Paul Shirley who later wrote Spindizzy.

 Zzap!64 magazine considered Confuzion to be the best arcade-puzzle game available at the time for the Commodore 64.